davidnabergoj/bootplot/README.md

 that generates a plot from your data and pass it to `bootplot`.
 This will generate a static image and an animation of your data uncertainty.

-The method works by resampling the original dataset and plotting each bootstrapped sample.
+The method works by resampling the original dataset using bootstrap and plotting each bootstrapped sample.
 The plots are then combined into a single image or an animation.

 As an example, suppose we have some data and their corresponding targets.
 We can model our targets with a regression